 The bias in marketing measurement is clear: user journeys appear much shorter and less multi-touch than they really are.

 Most companies still overvalue the last click and undervalue earlier touchpoints.
 With cross-device switching, even a first click positional model will give too much credit to the last click.
 This is because a single click is both first and last, and for many advertisers, these are the largest single type of user journey visible in their data.
 In reality, many of these single touch journeys will be from users who have visited before, maybe even very recently, but just on another device.

 Multi-touch journeys will also get broken by a switch to a different device.
 Maybe you make 2-3 clicks doing some research on your phone, then 2-3 more choosing and then purchasing on another device, with a short break in between.
 Once again the first few touches via upper funnel channels get undervalued and their true contribution to marketing ROI is partially hidden.

 How to ‘solve’ cross-device attribution

-Even just thinking about taking this issue into account is a major step which the majority of advertisers don’t take.
+Even just thinking about taking this issue into account is a major step that the majority of advertisers don’t take.

 Device graphs and other technical solutions

 The main thrust of technical solutions fall into either ‘deterministic’, or ‘probabilistic’ methods and are generally a mixture of both.
 This is not as scientific as it sounds.
-Deterministic means you can actually track a user using some kind of technology, while probabilistic means you make inferences (guesswork) in the most robust and correct way possible given the data you have.
+Deterministic means you can actually track a user using some kind of technology, while probabilistic means you make inferences (guesswork) most robustly and correctly possible given the data you have.
 Crucially the probabilistic approach depends on some level of deterministic linking since it relies on using information about ‘known’ cross-device behaviour to try to infer the unknown cross-device behaviour.

 So the basic idea is to link as many users as you can using a tracking database, and then make a well educated statistical guess as to the rest.